AyaaBe95/readings201/class-02.md

  # HTML #

-> HTML elements are used t XX o describe the structure of the page.
+> HTML elements are used to describe the structure of the page.

 ### What is structural and semantic markup ? ###
 - **Structural markup:** the elements that you can use to describe both headings and paragraphs.